 The keyboard and supported trackpad are comfortable, useable and are inexpensive to replace when damaged.
 When damages occur, you may want to consider upgrading to the backlight version.
 A special feature of this version is the ability to shut off after 10 seconds of inactivity to keep from draining your battery.

 There are 3 (one USB 3.0 on each side and USB 2.0 the rear) USB ports, an optical drive and SD Card Reader.
 The optical drive can be removed to add a second hard drive (7mm is recommended) to help with storage or multi-booting.
 We recommend keeping the optical drive (to help hardware that ships with CDs) and only swap permanently if the drive fails.

 The E5440 comes with either the (lower resolution) Intel HD Graphics 4400 or the (higher resolution) Nvidia GeForce GT 720M.
-The Intel HD Graphics 4400 GPU is what we typically use for better stability with multiple OS.
+The Intel HD Graphics 4400 GPU is what we typically use and advise for better stability with multiple OS.

 The E5440 is widely available as new, used, certified refurbished and for parts.
 New systems will have the latest CPU and firmware included while refurbished will have a mixture of parts and vinyl to cover blemishes.
 Used is helpful for testing or when parts are hard to find or overpriced.